Touch and your newborn's emotions

 Touch and your baby

 Recently more has been learnt about the skin with receptors found, initially in mice, that respond only to stroking.
 This receptor might be linked to mammals licking their newborns.
-Whilst we are not suggesting that you lick your baby, these studies suggest that touch might help your baby to regulate their emotions.
+While we're not suggesting that you lick your baby, these studies suggest that touch might help your baby to regulate their emotions.
 Researchers have suggested that baby massage helps you to build your relationship with your baby and to be responsive to their needs.
 You might not want to start more structured massage during your baby’s first few weeks but remember that gently touching your baby as you care for them is likely to comfort them and help them to be calm.
 You and your baby might find that this regular touch while you play and care for them is all you need or you might find that you both enjoy regular massage when they are a little older.

 At My First Five Years, we have had a few conversations about our favourite songs and rhymes, we have lots of them between us!
 But when thinking about rhymes and young babies two of the rhymes we all thought of involve touch.
 In ‘Round and Round the Garden,’ you gently stroke your baby’s palm before a more exciting tickle and in ‘This little piggy’ the toes are touched in turn again before finishing with a gentle tickle.
 As well as being fun, these rhymes help your baby to develop their sense of where their body is and to link your touch on their hands or feet with themselves.